 In addition, our amended and restated bylaws establish an advance notice procedure for nominations for election to our board of directors and other matters that stockholders wish to present for action at an annual meeting other than those to be included in our proxy statement.
-In general, we must receive other proposals of stockholders, including director nominations, intended to be presented at the 2023 annual meeting of stockholders but not included in the proxy statement by March 18, 2023, but not before February 16, 2023, which is not less than 90 days nor more than 120 days prior to the anniversary date of the Annual Meeting.
-However, if the date of the 2023 annual meeting of stockholders is more than 30 days before or more than 60 days after the anniversary date of the Annual Meeting, notice must be no later than the close of business on the later of 90 days prior to the scheduled date of the 2023 annual meeting of stockholders and 10 days following the day on which public announcement of the date of the 2023 annual meeting of stockholders was first made.
-Stockholders are advised to review our amended and restated bylaws which also specify requirements as to the form and content of a stockholder's notice.
+In general, we must receive other proposals of stockholders, including director nominations, intended to be presented at the 2024 annual meeting of stockholders but not included in the proxy statement by March 17, 2024, but not before February 16, 2024, which is not less than 90 days nor more than 120 days prior to the anniversary date of the Annual Meeting.
+However, if the date of the 2024 annual meeting of stockholders is more than 30 days before or more than 60 days after the anniversary date of the Annual Meeting, notice must be no later than the close of business on the later of 90 days prior to the scheduled date of the 2024 annual meeting of stockholders and 10 days following the day on which public announcement of the date of the 2024 annual meeting of stockholders was first made.
+Stockholders are advised to review our amended and restated bylaws which also specify requirements as to the form and content of a stockholder's notice, including the requirements of Rule 14a-19 under the Exchange Act for director nominations.